ManasaHA/CODSOFT/TASK-2/README.md

 ## Dataset

-The dataset used in this project includes historical data of movies with the following features:
+The dataset used in this project is obtained from [Kaggle](https://www.kaggle.com/datasets/adrianmcmahon/imdb-india-movies) and includes historical data of movies with the following features:
 - Name
 - Genre
 - Director